Low-Temperature Friction of Suspended Graphene: Negative friction?

 Friction is a critical problem for nanodevices with moving components.
 This is due to a dramatic increase in the surface-to-volume ratio when the component size lies in the nanoscale, a domain in which macroscale lubrication methods have been deemed inadequate \cite{Kendall1994}.
-Recent advances in the development of nanoelectromechanical systems (NEMS) have spurred renewed efforts to search for new lubricants that can work at the nanoscale \cite{Kim2007,Wang2009c,Wang2007,Wang2007a,Wang2008}.
-Graphene, a monoatomic layer of carbon, is believed to be a particularly good candidate for such an ideal lubricant thanks to its chemical inertness \cite{CastroNeto2009,Wang2019c}, extreme mechanical strength \cite{Lee2010,Wang2010} and peculiar two-dimensional (2D) structure \cite{Frank2007}.
-In particular, a distinct frictional property, superlubricity, a state of ultra-low friction, has been reported for graphene in different tribosystems \cite{Vanossi2013}.
-Intensive efforts have therefore been then made to understand the lubricating behaviors of graphene on different types of substrates.
+Recent advances in the development of nanoelectromechanical systems (NEMS) have spurred renewed efforts to search for new lubricants that can work at the nanoscale \cite{Kim2007}.
+Graphene, a monoatomic layer of carbon, is believed to be a particularly good candidate for such an ideal lubricant thanks to its chemical inertness, extreme mechanical strength and peculiar two-dimensional (2D) structure.
+Distinct frictional properties have been reported for graphene in different tribosystems \cite{Vanossi2013,Wu2021}.
+In particular, Kawai \textit{et al.} demonstrated the superlubricity of graphene nanoribbons on gold at liquid-helium temperature \cite{Kawai2016}.
+Intensive experimental and theoretical efforts were made to understand the lubricating behaviors of graphene on different types of substrates \cite{Egberts2014,Klemenz2014,Li2016,Meng2020,Wang2019c,Wang2018,Wang2019d}.
+It was shown that thermally-induced structural distortion to the out-of-plane direction at medium or high temperature is large enough to dramatically suppress the superlubricity.
+However, the tribological properties of graphene at low temperature remain poorly understood.

-For instance, Egberts \textit{et al.} reported that the friction force can be reduced by the presence of graphene by a factor ranging from $1.5$ to $7.0$, by sliding a Si atomic-force-microscopy (AFM) tip over a graphene-covered Cu surface \cite{Egberts2014}.
-Klemenz \textit{et al.} probed a graphene-covered Pt surface with a diamond-coated tip and report that the friction remains low until the rupture of graphene \cite{Klemenz2014}.
-Li \textit{et al.} showed that the time-dependent contact quality is critical for the friction on rough surfaces \cite{Li2016}.
-A number of studies showed that the superlubricity of graphene originates from the incommensurate configuration of the contact, and is thus highly sensitivity to the change in the graphene surface geometry, in particular to the rippling \cite{Fasolino2007,Wang2011a} induced by thermal fluctuation \cite{Sinclair2018,Zhang2015,Wang2018,Deng2013,Ye2014}.

-These works have proven that the thermally-induced structural distortion to the out-of-plane direction at medium or high temperature is large enough to dramatically suppress the superlubricity.
-However, the tribological properties of graphene at low temperature remain largely-unexplored.
-Kawai \textit{et al.} demonstrated the superlubricity of graphene nanoribbons on gold at liquid-helium temperature \cite{Kawai2016}.
-The theoretical interpretation of such a low-temperature phenomenon is worth exploring.
-Here we study the friction properties of a suspended graphene layer by probed a diamond-like-carbon (DLC) tip at different temperatures.
-It is found that, beyond the superlubricity, the force acting on the tip in the sliding direction can even be negative at liquid-helium temperature.